Does free shipping increase sales?

 You can also make free shipping seasonal, and think about placing it on items that are projected sellers for that season.
 And, of course, you could have a universal free shipping offer set for special occasions, like Christmas.

-And don’t rush into free shipping without doing some tests first: a/b test, like Red-door did for Nuface, some of your stock with and without free shipping.
+And don’t rush into free shipping without doing some A/B tests first.
 If there is no difference in sales, or only a small difference, then why bother taking the hit for free shipping.

 This should be an obvious point, but is worth mentioning.
 Take product weight and dimensions into consideration before deciding which items might qualify for free shipping.
 Most big online retailers have free shipping offers limited to lighter and smaller items for a reason: cost.